33% off, foreverNew customers · code · ends Aug 31

 TL;DR

-The best go-to-market tools in 2026, organized by the layer they own in a modern GTM stack, not lumped into one ranking.
+The best GTM tools in 2026, organized by the layer each one owns in a go-to-market software stack, not lumped into one ranking.
 A working stack has six layers: data and enrichment (Cleanlist), CRM and system of record (HubSpot), prospecting database (Apollo, ZoomInfo, Cognism), orchestration (Clay), engagement (Outreach, Smartlead), intent and ABM (6sense), and revenue intelligence (Gong).
-Cleanlist is the data foundation: 98% verified emails via a 15+ provider waterfall, 85% direct dials, credit pricing from $79/mo.
+Cleanlist is the data foundation: 98% verified emails via a 25+ provider waterfall, 85% direct dials, credit pricing from $79/mo.
 It is not your CRM or your dialer, and this guide is honest about that.
 Match each layer to your motion.
 Full breakdown below.

-Most "best GTM tools" lists are a bag of 30 logos with no structure, as if a CRM, a cold-email sender, and an intent platform are interchangeable.
+Most "best GTM tools" lists ignore that structure and hand you a bag of 30 logos, as if a CRM, a cold-email sender, and an intent platform are interchangeable.
 They are not.
-A go-to-market stack is a set of distinct jobs wired together, and buying two tools for the same job while leaving another job empty is how teams end up paying for shelfware and still missing pipeline.
+A go-to-market stack is a set of distinct jobs wired together, and buying two GTM software products for the same job while leaving another job empty is how teams end up paying for shelfware and still missing pipeline.

 Full disclosure up front: we make Cleanlist, and it sits in exactly one of these six layers.
 We will tell you where the other five layers matter more than us.